fdac20/news/README.md

 # A special zoom number with final project team rooms: https://tennessee.zoom.us/j/99284951954
    - please join using SSO using your vols email account to be automatically assigned to your room

+# Class on Oct 1
+  - Questions on gcp
+  - Introducing MP3
+  - Work on final projects

 # Class on Sep 29
   - Schedule for Miniproject2: Due on Oct 6 end of class
   - Introducing GCP